dougmoscrop/serverless-http/README.md

 [![Build Status](https://travis-ci.org/dougmoscrop/serverless-http.svg?branch=master)](https://travis-ci.org/dougmoscrop/serverless-http)

+## 2.0

+The 2.0 release moves to async/await and requires Node 8+.

+All frameworks have been updated to their latest versions.

 ## Description

 This module allows you to 'wrap' your API for serverless use.
 No HTTP server, no ports or sockets.
 Just your code in the same execution pipeline you are already familiar with.